Afnanksalal/Ptero-vm/README.md

 ## 💁‍♀️ How to use

-- Grab installer.sh and run it, if you can't off the bat use the included python file.
+- Grab installer.sh and run it, if you can't off the bat use the included python or nodejs file.

 # Note